8891689/sm3-sm4-avx2/README.md

 ## Compilation Instructions

-When compiling a project that includes this `sm4_avx.c` file, ensure that the option to enable the AVX2 instruction set is specified for the compiler.
+When compiling a project that includes this `avx.c` file, ensure that the option to enable the AVX2 instruction set is specified for the compiler.
 For example, for GCC or Clang compilers, the `-mavx2` flag is typically used.
 Additionally, it is recommended to enable compiler optimization options (e.g., `-O2` or `-O3`) for optimal performance.

 ## API Usage

-This implementation is primarily operated through a context structure `sm4_avx_ctx` and two core functions.
+This implementation is primarily operated through a context structure `avx_ctx` and two core functions.

 1.  **Context Structure `sm4_avx_ctx`**
-    *   This structure is used to store all state information during the SM4 encryption/decryption process, including the scheduled round keys, the original key, the current operation mode (encrypt or decrypt), and a flag indicating if the key has been scheduled.
+    *   This structure is used to store all state information during the encryption/decryption process, including the scheduled round keys, the original key, the current operation mode (encrypt or decrypt), and a flag indicating if the key has been scheduled.
 You need to define a variable of this structure type before using the API.

-2.  **Initialization Function `sm4_avx_init`**
+2.  **Initialization Function `avx_init`**
-    *   **Purpose**: Initializes the `sm4_avx_ctx` context structure and performs key scheduling.
+    *   **Purpose**: Initializes the `avx_ctx` context structure and performs key scheduling.
     *   **Parameters**:
-        *   A pointer to an `sm4_avx_ctx` structure.
+        *   A pointer to an `avx_ctx` structure.
-        *   A pointer to the 16-byte SM4 key.
+        *   A pointer to the 16-byte key.
         *   An integer specifying the operation mode: `1` for encryption mode, `0` for decryption mode.
     *   **Behavior**: This function stores the key in the context and computes and stores the round keys for subsequent encryption/decryption based on the specified mode.
 If set to decryption mode, the order of round keys will be adjusted accordingly.

-3.  **Encryption/Decryption Function `sm4_avx_encrypt_blocks`**
+3.  **Encryption/Decryption Function `avx_encrypt_blocks`**
     *   **Purpose**: Performs encryption or decryption on a specified number of data blocks based on the initialized context.
     *   **Parameters**:
-        *   A pointer to an initialized `sm4_avx_ctx` context structure.
+        *   A pointer to an initialized `avx_ctx` context structure.
         *   A pointer to the input data buffer.
         *   A pointer to the output data buffer.
-        *   A `size_t` value indicating the number of SM4 data blocks to process (Note: each SM4 data block is 16 bytes).
+        *   A `size_t` value indicating the number of data blocks to process (Note: each data block is 16 bytes).
-    *   **Behavior**: The function reads data from the input buffer, performs SM4 operations according to the mode (encrypt or decrypt) and round keys set in the context, and writes the result to the output buffer.
+    *   **Behavior**: The function reads data from the input buffer, performs operations according to the mode (encrypt or decrypt) and round keys set in the context, and writes the result to the output buffer.
 It prioritizes AVX parallel processing and uses scalar mode for any remaining blocks less than 8.

 ## Notes